Smallest organisms: Cetaceans (Cetacea)

 The smallest cetacean, which is also (as of 2006) the most endangered, is the vaquita, a species of porpoise.
 Male vaquitas grow to an average of around 135 cm; the females are slightly longer, averaging about 141 cm in length.

-Plants (Plantae)
+Embryophytes (Embryophyta)

 Gymnosperms (Gymnospermae)

 Zamia pygmaea is a cycad found in Cuba, and the smallest known gymnosperm.
 It grows to a height of 25 cm.

 Angiosperms (Angiospermae)

 Duckweeds of the genus Wolffia are the smallest angiosperms.
-Fully grown, they measure 300 by 600 μm and reach a mass of just 150 µg.
+Fully grown, they measure 300 by 600 μm and reach a mass of just 150 μg.

 Dicotyledons

 The smallest known dicotyledon plant is the Himalayan dwarf mistletoe (Arceuthobium minutissimum).
 Shoots grow up to 5 mm in height.